Sex Injury: Past and Present

 Obviously, each of us were affected in different ways sexually.
 Some become hyposexual and just run away from sex.
 Some become hypersexual.
 Neither of these extremes is necessarily bad as long as you are comfortable in them.
 But most of us are not comfortable with who we are sexually and this is why it is an area we must heal.
 It is unavoidable.

 I think of all of this in terms of neuronal imprints and in terms of being a way to manage overwhelming feelings.
-I believe it is probably likely that the degree of sexual re-enactment is correlated with degree of dissociation.
+I believe it is probably likely that the degree of re-enactment is correlated with degree of dissociation.
 With dissociative identities, parts were created for specific purposes and roles which are harder to move out of.
-Further, it is easier to realize how re-enactment solves certain problems—like being able to tolerate overwhelming feelings of "parts" of us—while isolating other parts of us who are traumatized by present-day behaviors.
+Further, it is easier to realize how re-enactment solves certain problems—like being able to tolerate overwhelming feelings of "parts" of us—while isolating other parts of us who are traumatized by present-day behavior.

 These are explanations and not excuses.
 Since, in most cases, the original abuse is not happening anymore, we are responsible for our behavior.
 In this case, I think it is most aptly labeled as self-abuse behavior.